 They rehearsed my execution three days this week, but this one is the final walk of shame.
 I keep my saturated eyes fixed on the concrete floor playing with the shadows of my shackles that will not constrict me much longer.

 They take me to the doomsday chamber all tripped out like a hospital room.
-Panic fills me as I see the bed of death with taunting leather restraints thirsty to take on my soul.
-The gurney faces the plexiglass for their viewing pleasure; maybe they should insert quarters to see more of this show.
+Panic fills me as I see the bed of death with taunting leather restraints thirsty to take on another soul.
+The gurney faces the plexiglass for their viewing pleasure; maybe they should insert quarters to see more of the show.

 Against my advice…I see my mother and sister holding hands in the front row.
 I want to reach out to them and kiss their tears away, but I’m the accused, this is my funeral.